ihsn/SDCPractice/measure_risk.rst

 population unique and the disclosure risk would be 1.
 Population uniques are an important factor to consider when evaluating risk, and deserve special attention. :numref:`tab41` also shows :math:`F_{k}` for the example dataset.
-This is further discussed in the case studies in Chapter 9.
+This is further discussed in the case studies the Section `Case Studies <case_studies.html>`__.

-Besides :math:`f_{k}`, the sample frequency of key :math:`k` (i.e., the number of individuals in the sample with the combination of quasi-identifiers corresponding to the combination specified in key :math:`k`) and :math:`F_{k}`, the estimated population frequency of key :math:`k`, can be displayed in *sdcMicro*. :numref:`code42` illustrates how to return lists of length *n* of frequencies for all individuals.
+Besides :math:`f_{k}`, the sample frequency of key :math:`k` (i.e., the number of individuals in the sample with the combination of quasi-identifiers corresponding to the combination specified in key :math:`k`) and :math:`F_{k}`, the estimated population frequency of key :math:`k`, can be displayed in *sdcMicro*. :numref:`code42` illustrates how to return lists of length :math:`n` of frequencies for all individuals.
 The frequencies are displayed for each individual and not for each key.